hubvu/terraform-gke-ondat-demo/aks/README.md

 # or use `az` to get the cluster credentials automatically added
 # to your `$HOME/.kube/config`.
-$ az aks get-credentials --resource-group aksOndatDemoResourceGroup --name terraform-aks-cluster-ondat-demo
+$ az aks get-credentials --resource-group aks-ondat-demo-resources --name ondat-cluster

 $ kubectl get pods --all-namespaces